 Here is a short look at yoga studios in the city that could help combat any stress you may feel when your favourite team loses:

-In fact, the list of yoga studios in Glasgow is so rich and long that we could not list them all in this article!
+The list of yoga studios in Glasgow is so rich and long that we could not list them all in this article!

 You may find other yoga studios to your liking throughout the city.

 With the first anniversary of the attack on the Manchester Arena just past, it would be understandable that many would feel stress and anxiety.
 Ariana Grande herself admitted that she too is overcome.